Soul Hackers 2: Reception

-Soul Hackers 2 received "mixed or average reviews" according to review aggregator Metacritic; the Xbox Series X/S version received "generally favorable reviews".
+Soul Hackers 2 generally received "mixed or average reviews" according to review aggregator website Metacritic, with the Xbox Series X/S version receiving "generally favorable reviews".
+Reviewers were critical of the game's originality.
 IGN reviewer Cameron Hawkins called the story and characters engaging, but found the level design "uninspired".
 Similarly Jason McMaster of VentureBeat said "The overall problem isn’t that it’s a bad game — it just doesn’t do much to stand out."
+Destructoid's Chris Carr commented that the design of the game's dungeons were "samey", but had found the game had retained his interest.

 Willa Rowe of Inverse said that the DLC was enjoyable but was essentially necessary for a good experience with the base content, bringing more gameplay variety to the otherwise repetitive dungeons.

 Sales

-During its debut week, an estimated 51,800 physical copies of the game were sold in Japan.
+During its debut week, an estimated 51,800 physical units of the game were sold in Japan.
 The PlayStation 4 version, which was the third highest-selling retail game of the week in the country, accounted for about 31,600 of the Japanese opening sales, while the PlayStation 5 version was the fifth highest-selling and accounted for the remaining 20,200.
 According to the NPD Group, Soul Hackers 2 was the 15th best-selling title of August 2022, and the third-highest new release after Madden NFL 23 and the Saint's Row reboot.
 Although Famitsu considered the Japanese debut sales good, Sega revealed in their November 2022 quarterly fiscal report that the game was struggling to meet sales expectations, but would continue to be supported in the hope of longer-term sales success.